ssk13/sarahklein/README.md

 ## To-Do
-- Export to new page
 - Parameterize username
-- Add recommendation functionality
 - Send e-mails to me with unidentified info
 - get all books instead of last 200
 - Provide break-down by author hometown